| |

 The cooking time for prime rib will depend on the side of the roast and the desired doneness.
 This chart will help you determine roasting time.
 An instant read meat thermometer is helpful to have on hand to determine doneness accurately.

-Prime rib temperature will continue to rise by 5-10 degrees after being removed from the oven, so consider that when planning cooking time.
+Prime rib temperature will rise by 5-10 degrees after being removed from the oven, so consider that when planning cooking time.

 Let the rib roast sit at room temperature for 30 minutes while preheating the oven to 425℉.
-I like to set the meat and ribs down into a roasting pan or large-rimmed, foil-lined baking dish or broiler so it’s ready for the oven.
+Then, I like to set the meat and ribs down into a roasting pan or large-rimmed, foil-lined baking dish or broiler so they’re ready for the oven.

 Combine the salt, pepper, garlic, thyme, and rosemary in a small bowl.
 Then, rub the olive oil over the roast, followed by the garlic herb seasoning.
 This will help create a delicious crust on the prime rib—place in the oven and roast for 20 minutes.